Thank you for your interest in choosing the Port of Seattle for your career path. Please view our Current Openings

 - Applicants are required to complete a separate application for each position for which they apply.

-- For full consideration, the port strongly encourages applicants to submit a resume and cover letter combined as a single document, using the online application.
+- For full consideration, the port strongly encourages applicants to submit a resume and cover letter, using the online application.

 - The port reserves its option to use random sampling for high-volume positions.